skramm/dtcpp/README.md

 ### Training algorithm

-The algorithm is more or less based on C4.5: https://en.wikipedia.org/wiki/C4.5_algorithm At each step, it searches for the best attribute to use and best trheshold on that attribute so that a split will maximize the Gini Impurity coefficient: https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity
+The algorithm is more or less based on C4.5: https://en.wikipedia.org/wiki/C4.5_algorithm At each step, it searches for the best attribute to use and best threshold on that attribute so that a split will maximize the Gini Impurity coefficient: https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity

 ### Performance scores